During treatment for your child’s health condition, they may get a

 blood transfusion with blood products such as red blood cells or platelets.

-Many blood products need special processing in the transfusion lab before they can be given.
-This takes time, so it may take longer than usual before your child gets the blood product.
-If you have questions, talk to your child’s healthcare provider.
-Special processing may include irradiation and washing.
+Some blood products may need to be brought in from another site just for your child.
+Other blood products may need special processing in the transfusion lab before they can be given.
+This takes time, so it may take longer than usual before your child gets the blood product they need.
+If you have questions, talk to your child's healthcare provider.
+Special processing may include irradiation, splitting, or washing.
 These processes are described below.

 Red blood cells (RBCs)

 Red blood cells help carry oxygen in your blood to all your organs and cells.
 One unit of red blood cells is about 250 to 350 mL (about 1 cup).
 Sometimes, 1 unit might not be the amount that your child needs.
-If this happens, your healthcare provider may order part of a unit.
+If this happens, your healthcare provider may order part of a unit or if they need more, multiple units.

 Antigens and antibodies